-The screws that hold the flange on the regulator body should be tightened, see "Torque Specs" starting on page APNDX-19.
+The screws that hold the flange on the regulator body should be tightened.
+See "Torque Specs" module.

 If the flange is tightened too much, the gasket will protrude into the exhaust valve opening and interfere with proper regulator performance.

 - 2) Trim off any excess material from the gasket that might interfere with the operation of the exhaust valve. - 3) Install the new exhaust valve into the regulator and trim off any excess stem that may interfere with the movement of the lever or inlet valve.